If you’re reading this, then the chances are that you’re a physical therapy private practice owner, and you have one burning problem….

 These ideas have helped our private practice weather many storms, and ensure we have a constant source of revenue, despite local market conditions.

-This training reveals the “Patient Attraction Engine” System that I and over 179 other practice owners are using to attract 50+ patients from the internet every single month.
+This training reveals the full “Patient Attraction Engine” System that I and over 179 other practice owners are using to attract 50+ patients from the internet every single month.